 Grow Regina is a pesticide free garden.
 No insecticide or herbicide chemicals are allowed.
 Pesticide Free Gardening explained here.

-If weeds start to become a problem, you will be notified.
+You must control the weeds in your garden and pathway.
+The gardens are inspected several times during the season and you will be notified by the inspection committee if your plot needs attention.
+Failure to take care of your garden will result in sanctions.
 We also ask that you do not pile weeds on the pathways, instead take them home to your compost or use the provided green bins.

 Environmental Waste Service Green Bins

 Bins for waste plant material are set out around the garden.
 They are emptied once a week.
 Green bins are for composting plant material only – NO plastic, rocks, soil or any other garbage.

 - Handle Grow Regina hoses carefully and coil up neatly on the hose hanger.

 - If there is a problem with a hose or a water leak, Contact Grow Regina or leave a note on the south shed.